SpeedCurve-Metrics/wptagent/docs/HowtheAgentWorks.md

 }]
 ```

 If there's no pattern specified in the setHeader command then a default pattern of *://*/* is applied.
-This should perhaps default to the origin of the page being tested instead
+This should perhaps default to the origin of the page being tested instead.

 #### devtools.py:reset_headers